26th of November, 2024

 Beverage industry

-For The Coca-Cola Company, it is clear that water is a limited resource in many parts of the world, facing unprecedented challenges due to overexploitation, growing demand for food and other consumer and industrial products whose manufacturing processes require water.
+For The Coca-Cola Company, water is a limited resource in many regions.
+These areas face unprecedented challenges.
+Overexploitation, rising demand for food, and other consumer and industrial products are major factors.
+These sectors rely on water for manufacturing processes.

 As demand for water continues to increase around the world, and as water becomes scarcer and the quality of available water deteriorates, The Coca-Cola Company (TCCC) and its bottling partners may incur higher costs or face capacity constraints and the potential for reputational damage.